NiceySharon/Bashcraft-Club/README.md

 Previous Events - Detailing significant past events hosted by the club.

 Contact Us - Providing contact information and social media links.

+# How to Run the Landing Page
+Download the file and the images provided in the file section,